2007 Hummer H3

 Metallic-colored trim finishes highlight the dashboard and center console.

 Switchgear is easy to find and intuitive in its use.
 Knobs for the HVAC (heat/ventilation/air conditioning) system are large enough to be easily turned by gloved hands.
 Gauges are large and easy to read.
-Our test car was equipped with sun visors with pull-out extensions, a terrific feature for folks living in sunbelt states where the sunrise and sunset coming through the driver or front passenger's windows can be brutal.
+Our test vehicle was equipped with sun visors with pull-out extensions, a terrific feature for folks living in Sunbelt states where the sunrise and sunset coming through the driver or front passenger's windows can be brutal.